aleksandar-babic/ThreeJS-node/docs/docker.md

 ```bash
 docker container ps
 ```
-> Web API will be running on http://<your-ip-address>:8080 , Docs are available at : http://<your-ip-address>:8080/docs
+> Web API will be by default running on http://<your-ip-address>:8080 , Docs are available at : http://<your-ip-address>:8080/docs , unless you changed port